Syaroful/DicodingStoryApp/README.md

-# Dicoding Story App
+# Snappy

-Dicoding Story App is a project I developed as part of the requirements for the Intermediate Android Course on the Dicoding platform.
+Snappy story app is a project I developed as part of the requirements for the Intermediate Android Course on the Dicoding platform.
 This application allows users to upload a story and display stories from other users.

 ## Features